lightpanda-io/browser/README.md

 For MacOS, you only need Python 3 and cmake.

-To be able to build lexbor, you need to install also `cmake`.

 ### Install and build dependencies

 The project uses git submodule for dependencies.